jansegre/miniweb/README.md

-miniweb
+nanoweb
 =======

-A mini HTTP web server made to learn sockets.
+A nano HTTP web server made to learn sockets.